samuelbalogh/CodeClub2021Apr/python-cheatsheet.md

 ## Whitespace

 For Python, **whitespaces** (spaces and tabs) in our code are significant.
-They are used to declare a "code block" - for example, the code of a function body is separated from the outer code by one level of indentation.
+They are used to declare a "code block" - for example, the code of a function body is separated from the outer code by one level of **indentation**.

 ```
 def find_meaning_of_life():
     return 42
 ```

-As another example, the bodies of if/else statements are also indented by one level:
+As another example, the bodies of `if/else` statements are also indented by one level:

 ```
 favourite_food = 'beer'